reijjo/jazz/README.md

 ### Play live

-- Deployed frontend with Netlfify and backend with Render so you can play it <a href='https://dancing-mousse-cb6e47.netlify.app/' target='_blank'>here</a>
+- Deployed frontend with Netlify and backend with Render so you can play it <a href='https://dancing-mousse-cb6e47.netlify.app/' target='_blank'>here</a>

 ### Run application